Hernias are relatively common and can afflict anyone. But how do you know if you have one?

 Hernias can be caused by a variety of circumstances.
 You might get one because of muscle weakness, straining from heavy lifting or a previous injury.
 When you get a hernia, an organ or fatty tissue protrudes through the wall of the cavity in which it is contained, typically in the abdomen.

-“Sometimes people are born with weak abdominal muscles, and sometimes their abdominal muscles weaken with age,” said Geisinger general surgeon Ryan Rusnok, D.O.
+“Sometimes people are born with weak abdominal muscles, and sometimes their abdominal muscles weaken with age,” says Dr. Ryan Rusnok, a general surgeon at Geisinger Wyoming Valley Medical Center.
 “Other causes of a hernia include diarrhea, constipation and persistent coughing or sneezing.”

 Additionally, lifestyle factors can lead to hernias.
-“If you’re overweight, smoke or don’t have a healthy diet, that can weaken muscles in the abdominal wall,” said Dr. Rusnok.
+“If you’re overweight, smoke or don’t have a healthy diet, that can weaken muscles in the abdominal wall,” says Dr. Rusnok.

 Here is a list of the most common types of hernias: